gradle/community/docs/events/gsoc/2024/gradle-build-server-android.md

 </details>

-## Developer Documentation:
+## Documentation:

+**Status**: Complete :green_circle:

-[Developer documentation](https://github.com/microsoft/build-server-for-gradle/issues/185) in the Gradle Build Server contains:
+All my code is properly documented with JavaDocs and [developer documentation](https://github.com/microsoft/build-server-for-gradle/issues/185) is available in the Gradle Build Server with the following contents:

 - Documentation for implemented functionalities (composite-build support, Java Home handling, Android Java project support).
 - Usage instructions and troubleshooting steps for the added functionalities.
 - Clear examples and diagrams to enhance understanding.

 ## Unit and Integration Tests:

+**Status**: Complete :green_circle:

 Within the Gradle Build Server I have added unit tests and integration tests to ensure the accuracy and reliability of the implemented functionalities.